Krav Maga for Women

 self-defense for women

-There’s no doubt that each and every person deals with threats and dangers that are unique to them each and every day.
+Each and every person deals with threats and dangers that are unique to them each and every day.
 Women, almost universally, face a different degree of danger both in terms of frequency of being targeted and types of attacks and assaults.

-Women are not the “lesser sex” they are women.
+Women are not the “lesser sex”, they are women.
 Like every person, women should be aware of what sort of dangers are around them and they should have the ability to defend themselves against these dangers.
 The motivation and need for training will differ between women and men but the results of self-defense training and self-defense classes should be the same for women as they are for men.
 Learning and developing real, practical self-defense skills.

 women's self-defense